Conciseness of compact $R$-analytic groups: Introduction

-In \cite{DKS} and \cite{DMS1}, the notion of conciseness is generalised in profinite groups.
-Indeed, the word $w$ is said to be \emph{strongly concise} in the profinite group $G,$ if $|w\{G\}| < 2^{\aleph_0} $ implies $w(G)$ to be finite.
-Moreover, a word is \emph{strongly concise} in a class $\CC$ of groups, if it is strongly concise in any $G \in \CC$.
+In \cite{DMS1} and \cite{DKS}, the notion of conciseness is generalised in profinite groups.
+More specifically, the word $w$ is said to be \emph{strongly concise} in a class of profinite groups, if for $G \in \CC$ such that $|w\{G\}| < 2^{\aleph_0} ,$ then $w(G)$ is finite.
+In \cite{DKS}, the authors pose the following conjecture:

 \begin{newconj*} Every word is strongly concise in the class of profinite groups. \end{newconj*}